Skip to content

 13 standard error codes aligned with gRPC conventions (from ErrorCode enum):

-Terminal errors (don't retry):
+Terminal errors (do NOT retry):

 • UNAUTHENTICATED - Not authenticated / auth token missing, expired, or invalid